Symmetric localization of $\nu_{\text{tot}}=4/3$ fractional topological insulator edges

 where $J$ is the coupling constant for the Josephson coupling.
 Different from the previous two perturbations, this scattering process satisfies momentum conservation automatically, so the spatially uniform part of the interaction dominates.
 As a result, $\mathcal{S}_{I,J}$ becomes relevant when the scaling dimension of $e^{i\left(\varphi^R_{\uparrow}+3\varphi^L_{\uparrow}-\varphi^L_{\downarrow}-3\varphi^R_{\downarrow}\right)}$ is less than 2 (instead of 3/2 for the disordered cases) \cite{GiamarchiT2003,GogolinAO2004}.
 Notably, the interaction here is mathematically equivalent to the $\mathcal{O}_J$ term in Ref.~\cite{ChouYZ2024} and the interaction for the ``neutral-mode superconductivity'' among two counter-propagating $\nu=2/3$ FQH edges \cite{VayrynenJI2022}.
 The Josephson coupling $\mathcal{S}_{I,J}$ gaps out a pair of low-energy modes in the strong-coupling limit and then creates a positive-drag correlation among the charge-$e$ and charge-$e/3$ conducting channels, which can be shown explicitly.
 Assuming $J<0$, the strong-coupling constraint is given by $\varphi^R_{\uparrow}+3\varphi^L_{\uparrow}-\varphi^L_{\downarrow}-3\varphi^R_{\downarrow}=2\pi\times\text{integer}$, which can be recast into the current condition $j_e-3j_{e/3}=0$, corresponding to a two-terminal conductance $G=\frac{4}{3}\frac{e^2}{h}$ per edge state in the long-edge limit \cite{ChouYZ2024}.

 Finally, we note the three TRS perturbations are not compatible in the strong-coupling limit \cite{NeupertT2011a,MooreJE2002,XuC2006,ChouYZ2024}, so at most one perturbation manifests in the low-energy limit.
 (See Appendix~\ref{App:Haldane_criteria} for a discussion.)
 Therefore, the $S_z$-conserving edge state here allows for three distinct phases with two-terminal conductance values, $\frac{2}{3}\frac{e^2}{h}$ and $\frac{4}{3}\frac{e^2}{h}$ per edge, in the long edge limit.
-However, $S_z$ conservation is an approximate symmetry, and a generic edge state can allow for scatterings that change $S_z$ with an unusual possibility of symmetric localization, as we discuss next.

 \textit{Symmetric localization in generic edge states. ---} Now, we discuss an interesting possibility due to the presence of $S_z$-changing scattering processes on the edge state.
 First, we focus on the $|\Delta S_z|=1$ TRS one-electron and two-electron backscattering perturbations, as they likely have larger coupling constants than other perturbations.
-The prominent one-electron $|\Delta S_z|=1$ backscattering is the random Rashba spin-orbit coupling \cite{XieHY2016}, which does not induce instability directly.
+The prominent one-electron $|\Delta S_z|=1$ backscattering is the random Rashba spin-orbit coupling \cite{XieHY2016}, which does not induce instability directly but can generate $S_z$-changing interactions.
 Among the leading $|\Delta S_z|=1$ perturbations, we identify an important two-electron interaction given by